naveengit-learn/Hello-World/README.md

 # Hello-World
-This is my practising github repository
+This is my practise github repository